1964

 2014

-In half a century, the airport of the Gulf of Saint-Tropez ( AGST ) has established itself as a major economic player in the must eponymous peninsula.
+In half a century, the Aéroport du Golfe de Saint-Tropez (AGST) has established itself as a major economic player on the eponymous peninsula.

 2015

-Reduction of the noise pollutions by the implementation of trajectories copters created in April, 2015 for summer seasons.
+Reduction of noise pollution through the implementation of helicopter trajectories created in April 2015 for the summer season.

 2016